COMPASS for JCCC

 - Duration of the test:

 Each section will take approximately one hour.
-So you must allow about 1 hour per section, and ensure that you reach the exam centre well before closing hours.
-You will be allowed in the test centre until one hour before closing hours for the JCCC COMPASS test.
+So you must allow about 1 hour per section, and ensure that you reach the exam centre well before closing hour.
+You will be allowed in the test centre until one hour before closing hour of the test.

 - Things to carry:

-A JCCC ID and a government approved photo ID is compulsory to be carried to the testing centre for the JCCC COMPASS test.
+A JCCC ID and a government approved photo ID is compulsory to be carried to the testing centre.

 - Things not allowed in the test centre: